 We can arrange for your pet to be individually cremated and return the ashes to you.
 If you would like to scatter the ashes in your garden, or even on a favourite walk you shared with your pet, we will arrange for your pets ashes to be returned in a cardboard scatter box.
 Should you wish to keep your pets ashes you can choose a sealed wooden casket at no extra cost.

 The standard service is available if you do not wish to have you pet individually cremated.
-Although this means that you cannot have your pets ashes returned, we can provide a certificate of cremation.
+Your pets ashes will not be returned to you with this service.

 Grieving for the loss of a pet can be a sad and difficult time.
 Sometimes sharing your thoughts and feelings can help.
 The Pet Bereavement Support Service (PBSS) is dedicated to offering support and understanding to bereaved pet owners though a network of trained volunteer telephone and e-mail befrienders.
 All calls and e-mails are treated confidentially.